Symfony applications comprise multiple objects called services. Some services, such as

 A service registration record, at minimum, consists of a name for the service and the class that implements it.
 Additionally, it commonly contains the directives for the parameters that should be supplied by the service container when instantiating the service.

-The Symfony Plugin provides the Create Service tool that can assists in creating the YAML or XML registration.
+The Symfony Support plugin provides the Create Service tool that can assists in creating the YAML or XML registration.

 Register a service